Selecting a language will automatically trigger the translation of the page content.

 Intern foreigner and au pair family helper

-The foreigners family worker trainee is a young European foreigner who came to France to study.
-The au pair is non-European.
-He came to France to deepen his language skills and knowledge of France.
+The trainee family helper foreigner is one young European foreigner came to France for study, while the au pair is non-European came to France for Deepen his language skills and knowledge of France.

 To be a foreigner caregiver intern, you must meet all of the following conditions: